 In loft spaces with a low head height, there are generally two options: extend/alter the roof or lower the ceiling of the room below.

 While the laws surrounding planning permission for extending homes has relaxed somewhat over the years, there are still a number of stipulations in regards to turning a loft space into a habitable environment.

 In relation to ceiling height, 2.2 metres across the central part of the room is preferable in bedrooms and living room conversions, while a minimum of 1.8 metres (usually 2 metres) from floor to ceiling is required by law at the top of the staircase.
 If your current loft space doesn’t meet these requirements and you need an extension, this will have to meet building regulations, and will often mean scaffolding being erected on your property.

 While pitched (or sloped) roofs may restrict headroom in certain areas of the loft, there is no maximum height limit, and the roof is permitted to slope all the way to the floor so long as other regulations regarding height are met.

 Those properties located within conservation areas may also come up against issues when existing ceiling height is not adequate, as upwards extension is prohibited.
 In these situations, it is common to lower the ceiling of the floor below in order to accommodate the required head height in the loft space.

-LMB Loft Conversions are the leading providers of loft conversion and home extension projects throughout the Croydon and wider London area.
+LMB Group are the leading providers of loft conversion and home extension projects throughout the Croydon and wider London area.
 If you require any advice and assistance regarding roof height regulations or alterations, don’t hesitate to speak to a member of our expert team today to get a better idea of your options.